Lechatroger/microbit_BLE_services_nodes/README.md

 ### 1.2.1.Microbit with Microbit online Javascript compiler

 For basic usage of the microbit, the 'microbit-BLE.hex' is appropriated.
 It only activates all bluetooth services.
-The services needed are then chosen on Node-RED (see section 1.2.3).
+The services needed are then chosen through the Node-RED functions (see section 1.2.3).

-1)  Drop microbit-BLE.hex on microbit
+'To do:  Upload the microbit-BLE.hex on the microbit'

 ### 1.2.2.Microbit with Mbed online compiler